amarpan/how-to-use-the-vim-text-editor/vim_pyc/README.md

 </div>

 ## What Vim Is and Isn't
-Vim is an advanced text editor used for editing plain text and code-based programs.
-It does not, however, format text or offer the same features as word processing software suites.
+Vim is a text editor used for editing plain text as well as code-based programs.
+It does not, however, format text or offer the same advanced features as word processing software suites.

+## Why Use Vim
+Vim offers a rich selection of keyboard-based shortcuts that make editing and searching for specific use-cases speedy and efficient.

 ## Background Information
 Vim is derived from the original Vi text editor, and stands for "Vi IMproved".
-Major differences between Vi and Vim are:
+Notable differences between Vi and Vim are:

 1. Multi-level Undo
 2. Multiple Windows Mode